radioglaciology/radar-documentation/content/en/docs/peregrine/payload/pi-sd-setup/_index.md

 You want Ubuntu Server 22.04 LTS 64-bit.
 {{% /imgproc %}}

+Insert your MicroSD card and select it as the location to write to.

 After imaging is complete, you will see two drives mounted: `writable` and `system-boot`.